Tri-Cities Airport Master Plan

 Proposed Alternatives

-As part of the Master Plan process, a set of three development alternatives are created for the airport.
+As part of the Master Plan process, a set of three development alternatives were created for the airport.

 The primary objective of the development alternatives is to formulate a comprehensive strategy for advancing Tri-Cities Airport.
 This strategy aims to meet the evolving aviation demands while adhering to the developmental objectives.
-The three development alternatives are then combined into a preferred alternative that will be utilized to shape the rest of the Master Plan.
+The three development alternatives were then combined into a preferred alternative that was utilized to shape the rest of the Master Plan.

 The following are the developmental objectives that influenced the creation of the preferred alternative: